 Travel to New York City and dine at a local restaurant this evening.
 Afterwards, go to the top of the world-famous Empire State Building for cityscape views this evening and check in to local accommodations.

 Explore the Big Apple today on a guided sightseeing tour of all the major landmarks.
 Learn about immigration in NYC in an afternoon lecture.
-Attend Mass at St. Patrick’s Cathedral, followed by dinner in Midtown.
+After a visit to St. Patrick’s Cathedral, have dinner in Midtown.

 Cruise over to Liberty Island and Ellis Island to see the Statue of Liberty and Museum as well as the Ellis Island National Museum of Immigration.
-Go on a Lower East Side walking tour, visiting the Tenement Museum, the Museum at Eldridge Street Synagogue and end the tour with dinner at Katz’s Deli.
+Go on a Lower East Side walking tour and visit the Tenement Museum.
+Discover the architectural history of the Museum at Eldridge Street Synagogue.
+End the day’s tours with dinner at Katz’s Deli.

 On a walking tour of Lower Manhattan, visit Federal Hall and Trinity Church.
 Walk across the Brooklyn Bridge to the Jewish Matzah bakery for a treat.

 Ascend to the Top of the Rock and take in panoramic views of the Big Apple from its iconic observation deck.
-Enjoy some fun team challenges in Central Park, before setting off on the journey home.
+Engage in fun team challenges in Central Park, before setting off on the journey home.